openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

   deprecated as of Newton Release.

 .. note::
-  We do not recommend the use of the same NFS export or file system (iSCSI driver) for different back ends.
+  We do not recommend the use of the same NFS export for different back ends.
   If possible, configure each back end to use a different NFS export/file system.

 The following is the definition of each configuration option that can be used